Third rail

 The trains pick up electrical energy using metal blocks (“shoegear”) which make contact with and slide along the top of the conductor rail.
 The conductor rail is made of a special conductive steel.

-The conductor rail is located adjacent to the running rails of the track and raised slightly on insulators to support it and make sure it stays in the right place.
-Conductor rail ramps are used at the start and finish of each length of conductor rail to raise and lower the shoegear of the train and enable smooth transition of the shoegear with the conductor rail.
-Gaps in the conductor rail may exist between adjacent lengths of conductor rail, or where conductor rail cannot be installed, such as at level crossings.
+The conductor rail is located adjacent to the running rails of the track.
+It’s raised slightly on insulators to support it and make sure it stays in the right place.
+Conductor rail ramps are used at the start and finish of each length of conductor rail to raise and lower the shoegear of the train.
+This enables smooth transition of the shoegear with the conductor rail.
+Gaps in the conductor rail may exist between adjacent lengths of conductor rail, or where conductor rail cannot be installed.
+For example, at level crossings.

-The conductor rail is supplied with direct current (DC) electricity from lineside substations located between 1 and 6 miles apart, depending on the intensity of the train service.
+The conductor rail is supplied with direct current (DC) electricity from lineside substations located between 1 and 6 miles apart.
+This depends on the intensity of the train service.
 The substations are supplied from our own high voltage alternating current (AC) supply system (normally 33kV) which distributes the power from National Grid or electricity company supply points to our substations.

 Example of the shoegear on the conductor rail.